How to get HealthMeasures scores on their proper metric

 - Access your email to receive a spreadsheet with calculated scores

 Translations of self- and proxy-report HealthMeasures use the same scoring as the English measures.
-Follow the same instructions for scoring using the HealthMeasures Scoring Service, a data collection tool that autoscores (e.g., NIH Toolbox app in Spanish), or score by hand using the Scoring Manual.
+Follow the same instructions for scoring using the HealthMeasures Scoring Service, an administration platform that autoscores (e.g., NIH Toolbox app in Spanish), or score by hand using the Scoring Manual.

 NIH Toolbox measures are automatically scored when administered in the NIH Toolbox iPad app.
 The Scoring and Interpretation Guide for NIH Toolbox provides more information about available scores and their uses.